What does faculty look for in the Personal Statement?

 Does the program accept applications for Spring admission?

-Applications are reviewed in the beginning of the spring semester for admission the following fall.
-The program does not admit students to begin the program in the spring semester.
+Applications are reviewed in the beginning of each Spring semester for admission the following Fall only.

 Does the program accept applications after the January deadline?

-The program continues to consider applications as seats are available, however, faculty make decisions and extend invitations to accepted applicants by mid- to late-February.
+The program continues to consider applications as seats are available, however, faculty make decisions and extend invitations to accepted applicants for priority seating by early to mid-February.

 Can I complete this degree program online?